The Mead of Poetry

 This story survives both in fragmentary form in Hávamál, and in a more complete form in Snorri Sturluson's Skáldskaparmál, from which the summary above was taken.
 Without the assistance of Snorri's version, the verses in Hávamál would make no sense at all.
 Clearly, there is more to the story (or at least another version of the story) than what Snorri relates.
 The story is old; picture stones illustrating the story existed more than four centuries before Snorri wrote the story down.

-The story also illustrates the shortcomings of typical English translations; they fail to convey the humor in many stories.
+The story also illustrates the shortcomings of typical English translations; they fail to convey the humor of the original text.
 The usual translation says that Óðin, in the form of an eagle, spat the mead into crocks within the walls of Ásgarð, but that some it fell outside the wall, which is for "rhymesters".
 In the original, the text implies that the mead for the gods in Ásgarð was regurgitated (in the way that birds nourish their young).
 This nourishing mead is for the gods, and for the occasional inspired man.
 But the remaining mead "came out backwards" as bird poops, and that is what inspires most poets.
 This line has to be Snorri's jibe at the inferior poets of his day, inspired by excrement.